This glossary is a guide to the VPA’s interpretation of commonly used planning terms*. A full list of sources can be

 Eastern Metropolitan Region: One of the six Melbourne Metropolitan regions.
 Includes the municipalities of Knox, Manningham, Maroondah, Monash, Whitehorse and Yarra Ranges.

 Ecosystem services: The benefits people obtain from healthy ecosystems.
 These include provisioning services such as food and water; regulating services such as flood and disease control; cultural services such as spiritual, recreational, and cultural benefits; and supporting services such as nutrient cycling that maintain the conditions for life on earth.

 Established urban areas: Areas of Melbourne that have been urbanised for at least several decades or have been fully developed.

 Fine-grain: an urban environment with human scale spaces, mixed uses, relatively narrow street frontages and through block links, to foster diverse activities and walkability.

 - Sets out the future vision for a defined area

-- Guides sustainable growth development over the next 30 years
+- Guides sustainable growth development over the longer term

 - Identifies the steps needed to manage growth